 mOM(a,c)k=wOM(a,c)k*FMa,c,.
 (4)

 Eq.4 provides single-age cohort estimates of the prevalence of bereaved mothers.

+[Note: regardless of whether we adopt abbreviated text, this is where we’d pick back up…]

-As a last step of the indirect estimation, we approximate period values which are comparable to the direct estimates derived from surveys.4Supplementary analyses wherein we indirectly generated the mIM, mU5M, and mOM for the same survey years in which we have direct estimates for each country show a strong correlation between estimates (see Appendix B).
-The indirect approach tends to yield higher estimates than the direct approach; the discrepancy is driven by the fact that the direct method adjusts for the clustering of deaths in high-risk families in some countries, while the indirect approach does not.
-Where child deaths are concentrated among a disadvantaged group of women, the two types of estimates will diverge, but in contexts wherein child deaths are evenly dispersed across mothers, the differences are negligible.
-It is also possible that where disparate, the indirect estimates are more accurate than the direct ones due to an underestimation of child loss in the survey data.
-Even though the survey estimates are derived from nationally representative samples, hard to reach, especially disadvantaged populations are often underrepresented.
+In addition to evidence validating the accuracy of this approach using registry data from Sweden4, in this study, we demonstrate the accuracy of our indirect approach in countries where survey data are also available by comparing the two estimates.
+Figure 1 in the online supplement shows the correlation between the indirectly generated mIM, mU5M, and mOM and the direct survey estimates for the 89 countries where we can estimate both.
+The indirect approach tends to yield higher estimates than the direct approach; the discrepancy is likely driven by the fact that the indirect approach cannot address the clustering of deaths to specific mothers—an issue that a survey approach addresses.
+The clustering of child deaths occurs in countries with the highest levels of infant and child mortality—the precise countries where we have almost full survey coverage.
+Thus, when presenting results, we prioritize the survey estimates, and reference the indirect estimate where appropriate; we only rely on indirectly generated estimates where survey-based ones are unavailable.
+However, we also acknowledge that where disparate, the indirect estimates could be the result of an underestimation of child loss in the survey data.
+Even though the survey estimates are derived from nationally representative samples, mothers may underreport on the deaths of children.
+Moreover, some hard to reach, especially disadvantaged populations—including those affected by war or conflict and thus who are more likely to have higher levels of child loss—can be underrepresented in national surveys.

-Results
+RESULTS